Skip to content

 # live shell, watch it edit, run tests, correct it, push.

 Because it is a full Ubuntu, anything you would apt-get or npm install -g on a server works here too.
 If your async, delegate-and-review workflow already lives in Cursor's cloud agents, keep it there, and use Cosyra for the moments you want to be hands-on from the phone.
+If you are cross-shopping AI-native desktop editors more than cloud agents, Zed is the open-source one (GPL-3.0 + Apache-2.0) that runs Claude Agent, Codex CLI, and Gemini CLI over the Agent Client Protocol, and it shares Cursor's gap: no iOS or Android build.
+We lay that trade out in Cosyra vs Zed.
+The other VS Code fork in this bracket, Windsurf, became Devin Desktop on 2026-06-02 and carries the same desktop-only limit — we cover that head-to-head in Cosyra vs Windsurf.
 For a broader map of the category, see our AI coding agents on mobile pillar.

 Frequently asked questions